As a sports dietitian, the most common questions I get revolve around whether to eat before or after a workout.

 Guest post by Kelly Jones, MS, RD, CSSD, LDN, founder of kellyjonesnutrition.com

 Kelly Jones is a media and consulting dietitian based in greater Philadelphia.
-As a board certified specialist in sports dietetics, her expertise lies in performance nutrition for collegiate and professional athletes as well as busy, active women.
+As a board certified specialist in sports dietetics, her expertise lies in performance nutrition for athletes at every level as well as busy, active women.
 As a new mom who loves fitness, she offers recipes and tips to fuel an active lifestyle.
 Learn more at KellyJonesNutrition.com or follow her on Instagram, Facebook, or Pinterest.
+And, if you’re looking for performance nutrition information for your child athlete, check out her sister site StudentAthleteNutrition.com or follow on Instagram.

 How Do We Fuel Activity?